Braided interferometer mesh for robust photonic matrix-vector multiplications with non-ideal components: Analyzing the impact of non-idealities on the fidelity

 The Gaussian distribution is constrained by the fact that the insertion loss must always be positive, as a negative value would imply amplification.
 Therefore, we use a truncated Gaussian distribution for the insertion loss, limiting the range between 0 and 2 times the average.
 The second truncation is necessary because an asymmetrically truncated Gaussian distribution has a mean higher than the mean of the untruncated Gaussian, and the architectures are sensitive to this shift.
 Since we will also sweep the standard deviation, we want to isolate its effect without simultaneously introducing a change in the expected value.

-In the following graphs, we will plot the median along with upper and lower bars representing the first and third quartiles, similar to a box plot.
+To generate the graphs in the following sections, we generated 1000 unitary matrices and repeated the simulations 5 times for each matrix, starting from different random initial phase-shifter conditions to avoid being trapped in local minima.
+For each simulated matrix, we calculated the corresponding fidelity values and selected the best value from the five repetitions.
+Using these best fidelity values, we plotted the median along with upper and lower bars representing the first and third quartiles, similar to a box plot.
 This approach excludes extreme values, which may result from fortunate matrix convergence or issues like optimizing around local minima.
 Instead, it focuses on providing an estimate that reflects most of the fidelity results.